 About

-Birgitta Flick is available as a teacher for subjects related to saxophone, improvisation, composition and music theory/ear training in Berlin and online.
-She is also very experienced in transcribing music and in music engraving.
+Furthermore, Birgitta Flick is very experienced in transcribing music and in music engraving.
 More information and work samples on request.

-Listen to Birgitta‘s music on the individual project websites, the “Music&Media” page or on:
+Listen to Birgitta Flick‘s music on the individual project websites, the “Music&Media” page or on:

 www.soundcloud.com/birgittaflick